 - Decorative and design elements: If any of your non-text content is purely for decoration or irrelevant to the content, it should be implemented in such a way that it can be successfully ignored by assistive technology.

 Adhering to the above criteria for handling and presenting non-text content would earn you an ‘A’ rating for that category.
 To earn an ‘AA’ rating, you’d likely need to go so far as to provide instant captioning for any live video or audio content, for example.
 To earn a ‘AAA’ rating, let’s say you’ve also included sign language interpretations for any audio and video content, live or otherwise.
 WCAG 2.0 AA is considered the “happy medium” of acceptable compliance standards, and it’s the one most commonly referenced in ADA compliance lawsuits.
-You can find the full manual for success criteria on opens in a new windowW3.org.
+You can find the full manual for success criteria on W3.org opens in a new window.

 How do I test for WCAG compliance?